Filpill/blog-web/content/projects/2024-05-21-flight-tracking.md

 ### ⏱️ Procedural Timings
 To put some perspective in time required to process this data:
 - It took about **16 hours to make 850 requests** (@60s intervals).
-- It takes about **5-10 mins to create all 850 image visualisations**.
+- It takes about **5-10 mins to create all 850 image visualisations with quiver plot**.
+- It takes about **20 hours to create all 850 image visualisations with the KDE plot**.
+    - *Not sure why it took so long, i'm pretty sure the script slowed down over time.
+I was only removing the quiver artist but not the KDE artist (simply by omission).
+Probably too many chart element variables were being stored in the memory over time.*
 - Another **4-7 mins to crops all the white space** from the images.
 - **Splicing images takes about 3-5 ish mins** into a neat .mp4.
 - And lastly the **video edit takes around 30 mins** to overlay music.